FatimahSarwar/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+-React is a part of the JavaScript library that makes it easier to implement interactive user interfaces.
+We can split data into various components which we render in our main index JS fles.
 1. Describe component state.
+-We use component state in order to set a variable to something or update it later on.
 1. Describe props.
+-Props are what we use in component functions as arguments.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+-In order to make sure our APIs dont run on an infinite loop we imolement side effects for example the UseState and UseEffect.